 I’d like to see some certification to back up the claims that, for example, fish is wild caught and meat is organic, and I’ve emailed the company for clarification on this issue.
 Still, Primal looks like a good option if you’re keen to use a BARF diet for your dog (Biologically Appropriate Raw Food) but want to avoid having to grind, chop, pulverize, measure, and process raw foods daily.

-The Best Vegan Dog Food – Benevo Organic Dog Food by Vegeco
+Best vegan dog food runner up – Benevo Organic Dog Food by Vegeco

-Benevo Adult Organic Dog Food is a nutritionally complete and balanced adult dog food from a company that’s been around since 2005.
+Benevo Adult Organic Dog Food (View Price on Amazon) is a nutritionally complete and balanced adult dog food from a company that’s been around since 2005.
 This dry kibble is certified organic by the Organic Food Federation UK and manufactured under license from the Organic Farmers and Growers UK.
 This dog food is wheat-free, non-GMO, and contains no artificial flavors or colors.

 Benevo is a dry kibble that provides 20% protein and has an added prebiotic to support digestion.
 Yes, it’s plant-based, or as Benevo put it, “Animal friendly animal foods”.
 It’s also certified by the Vegan Society and the company get excellent marks from Ethical Consumer magazine for their environmental and humanitarian record, as well as product sustainability and animal-friendliness.